003-GH/SemiBUVS/README.md

-# [ESWA2026]SAM-guided semi-supervised breast lesion segmentation in ultrasound videos with a new dataset
+# [ESWA2026 SemiBUVS]SAM-guided semi-supervised breast lesion segmentation in ultrasound videos with a new dataset